aiven/aiven-docs/docs/products/caching/concepts/overview.md

 ## Ways to use Aiven for Caching

-- Use Redis technology as a supplementary data store alongside a primary database like PostgreSQL®.
+- Use Aiven for Caching and its in-memory data store technology as a supplementary data system alongside primary databases like PostgreSQL®.
 - Ideal for transient data, caching values for quick access, and data that can be reestablished, such as session data.
-While Redis is not inherently a persistent storage solution, it can be configured for persistence.
+While this service is not inherently a persistent storage solution, it can be configured for persistence.

 ## Related pages